dustinpfister/blog_posts/_posts/threejs-userdata.md

 ### Version numbers matter with three.js

-I get emails and comments that tell me that this is something that I just need to mention in every post on three.js.
-When I write this post I was using r125 of three.js when I first started writing it.
-The last time I came around to do a little editing I was using r127 of three.js.
-Code breaking changes are made to three.js often, so it is always a good idea to look into how old a post might be, or how long it has been sense the last time someone came around to edit the post.
+I get emails and blog comments that had to do with code breaking chnages that happend in older source code examples.
+As such that tells me that I just need to mention in every post on three.js what version I was using.
+When I first wrote this post I was using r125 of three.js.
+The last time I came around to do a little editing I was using r135 of three.js and at that point at least the source code examples still seem to work fine on my end for what it is worth.
+Code breaking changes are made to three.js often, so it is always a good idea to look into how old a post might be, or how long it has been sense the last time someone came around to editing the post.

 ### The source code examples in this post are on Github